oscarb/pad/_docs/parse-server.md

 #### One-to-many

-Array of pointers or parten-reference on the many-side
+Array of pointers or part-reference on the many-side

 #### One-to-squillions